-A common cause of shoulder pain is soreness of the tendon (a cord that attaches a muscle to a bone) of the rotator cuff.
+A common cause of shoulder pain is soreness of the tendon (a cord that attaches a muscle to a bone) in the rotator cuff.
 This is the part of the shoulder that helps circular motion.
 Another common cause is soreness of the subacromial bursa (a sac of fluid under the highest part of the shoulder).

 How does the rotator cuff get hurt?